Events

 Main presentations:

-'From Space Weapons to Basic Human Needs – Technology and the Security Agenda' by Prof David Webb, Leeds Metropolitan University
+'From Space Weapons to Basic Human Needs: Technology and the Security Agenda' - Prof David Webb, Leeds Metropolitan University

-'Nuclear Power – They Can’t Be Serious!' by Prof Mark Whitby, Whitbybird Ltd
+'Nuclear Power: They Can't Be Serious!' - Prof Mark Whitby, Whitbybird Ltd

-'The Role of Solar Electricity in Sustainable Building' by Prof Keith Barnham, Imperial College, London
+'The Role of Solar Electricity in Sustainable Building' - Prof Keith Barnham, Imperial College, London

 Summary by Patrick Nicholson